Soup-o-Stat/gui_shell_emulator/README.md

 # GUI Shell Emulator
-This GUI Shell Emulator is written in python using the pygame library.
+This GUI Shell Emulator is written on python using the pygame library.
 To run the emulator, run Shell_Emulator.exe or start.bat.
 This program can also work from rar archives (you don't have to unpack it)

 ## py files